jonasjahnsson/jonasjahnsson/content/photos/Globalpizzaparty/index.md

 ### Global Pizza Party

-Sometimes I wonder why i'm so attracted to the crypto space.
-The tech is cool blah blah.
-The vibes, the vibes are so essential, and this is my favorite community.
-Global Pizza Party is a celebration happening every year on 22nd of May celebrating the time [Laszo](hhttps://www.coindesk.com/markets/2020/05/22/10-years-after-laszlo-hanyecz-bought-pizza-with-10k-bitcoin-he-has-no-regrets/) bought a pizza for 10 000 Bitcoin.
-Thats billions now if you wonder.
-There is a organization called PizzaDAO that works year around to secure funds.

-Year one we had 22 people attending, aiming higher next year!
+Sometimes I catch myself wondering: why am I so drawn to the crypto space?
+Sure, the tech is fascinating, yada yada—but honestly?
+It’s the vibes.
+The energy here is unmatched, and this community?
+Absolutely my favorite.

+One of the most unique traditions we have is Global Pizza Party, held every May 22nd to honor the legendary moment [Laszlo Hanyecz](https://www.coindesk.com/markets/2020/05/22/10-years-after-laszlo-hanyecz-bought-pizza-with-10k-bitcoin-he-has-no-regrets/) traded 10,000 Bitcoin for a pizza.
+Yep, that’s billions in today’s value.
+Wild, right?
+Shoutout to PizzaDAO, the heroes who hustle year-round to keep this tradition alive and well-fed.

+In year one, we had 22 attendees.
+Next year?
+We're aiming for a slice of something much bigger 🍕